KatherineMichel/church-website-and-marketing-on-a-budget/church_image_re-brand.md

 # Church Image Re-Brand

+For the tl:dr go to [New Marketing Materials](new_marketing_materials.md) to see the new branding in use.

 Like the Pretty Prairie United Methodist Church itself, the new church theme will beautifully blend the traditional and the contemporary by incorporating the traditional United Methodist Church [black cross and flame](http://cdnfiles.umc.org/Website_Properties/Resources/graphics-library/cross-and-flame-bw-1058x1818.png) with a contemporary sunflower motif.

 Original, license-free, [Morgue File photo](http://www.morguefile.com/archive/display/662765) used in new materials